Waterbury & Danbury

 Nursing or PTA applicants submit your official ATI-TEAS (Test of Essential Academic Skills) results, if NOT taken at a CT Community College.

 Learn more about ATI-TEAS

-If you have taken the SAT’s and/or ACT’s, submit test scores to determine if you are eligible to be waived from the Accuplacer Assessment test.Submit official AP (Advanced Placement) or CLEP (College Level Examination Program) test results if you will be using one of these exams to satisfy any admission requirements.
+If you have taken the SAT’s, ACT's and/or GED's, submit test scores to determine if you are eligible to be waived from the Accuplacer Assessment test.Submit official AP (Advanced Placement) or CLEP (College Level Examination Program) test results if you will be using one of these exams to satisfy any admission requirements.

 PTA applicants submit documented volunteer/observational experience totaling a minimum of 10 hours in each of an out-patient and an in-patient physical therapy setting (minimum 20 hours total).